 While the cons are exactly the same here as with the nearshore outsourcing model, does being in one time zone matter that much in the 2020s?

-Cost-efficiency is among the undeniable benefits of offshore outsourcing provided that it doesn’t compromise quality.
-A super cheap workforce isn’t worth settling on if the quality of the delivered work will be poor.
+Cost-efficiency is among the undeniable benefits of offshore outsourcing provided that it doesn't compromise quality.
+A super cheap workforce isn't worth settling on if the quality of the delivered work will be poor.
 So, you need to find a great solution that would fall somewhere in the middle of cost that fits your IT budgeting plans (including all required hardware and software tools) while not sacrificing the high level of expertise needed to complete your projects fully functional and on-time.

 For example, IT outsourcing in Europe has greatly scaled in the past ten years.
 The continuously growing number of world-class software development companies may surprise you.
 And numerous client firms from the USA, Australia, Canada, and other countries are happily reaping the benefits of European expertise and high-quality custom software development services that come at compatible prices (e.g., when compared to hiring in the US).